originphp/framework/docs/models-associations.md

 - `foreignKey` the foreign key in the other model.
 The default value would be the underscored name of the current model suffixed with '\_id'.
 - `conditions` an array of additional conditions to the join
 - `fields` an array of fields to return from the join model, by default it returns all
-- `order` a string or array of how to order the result
 - `dependent` default is `false`, if set to true when delete is called with cascade it will related records.

 ```php